Sunday worship 10:00am – In Person/Zoom/YouTube

 Justice and Advocacy

 Justice and advocacy are a rich part of ULCH’s history and there are a variety of ways to get involved with diverse local and global justice and advocacy programs.
-Through our Nigeria Partnership, we continue our relationship with St. Peter’s Lutheran Church in Jos, Nigeria.
-We also partner with Every Meal to provide food for those in need.

 The Vision and Governance Board passed a Resolution to Support “The Conflict-Free Initiative” and to stop financing genocide.
 Click on this link ULCH Resolution on Conflict-Free Initiative.